 Meet the Track Leaders

-Dr. Farnan is Assistant Professor of Medicine, Director of Clinical Skills Education at the Pritzker School of Medicine and also an Internal Medicine hospitalist.
+Dr. Farnan is Associate Professor of Medicine, Associate Dean for Evaluation and Continuous Quality Improvement at the Pritzker School of Medicine and also an Internal Medicine hospitalist.
 She received her Master's degree in Health Professions Education from the University of Illinois at Chicago and currently serves as a core faculty for for the MERITS Fellowship (Medical Education Research Innovation Teaching and Scholarship) where she teaches curriculum development and evaluation.
 Dr. Farnan's main research interests include clinical supervision of residents, teaching and evaluating handoffs, and the intersection between professionalism and digital media.

-Dr. Fromme is Associate Professor of Pediatrics, Assistant Director of Recruitment for the Pediatrics Residency Program at University of Chicago Medicine, and is a Pediatric hospitalist.
+Dr. Fromme is Professor of Pediatrics, Associate Program Director for the Pediatrics Residency Program at University of Chicago Medicine, and is a Pediatric hospitalist.
 She obtained a Master's in Health Professions Education from University of Illinois at Chicago and currently serves as core faculty for the MERITS Fellowship (Medical Education Research Innovation Teaching and Scholarship) where she teaches the theory and practice of medical education.
 Dr. Fromme's scholarly interests include how to teach residents to teach and the use of direct observation in medical education.

 Medical Education Student Ambassadors

-Mentored by Dr. H. Barrett Fromme, Department of Pediatrics
+Mentored by Maria Alkureishi, MD, Department of Pediatrics

 MS2 Project: Differences in how male and female medical students perceive the gender gap in obstetrics & gynecology

 Mentored by Richard Silver, MD, Department of Obstetrics & Gynecology, NorthShore University HealthSystem